mrisher/smtp-sts/reporting.md

   found to be valid.
 * `dnssec-invalid`: This would indicate that no valid records were returned from the recursive resolver.
 The request returned with SERVFAIL for the requested TLSA record.
-It should be noted that if the reporter's systems are having problems resolving destination DNS records due to DNSSEC failures, it's possible they will also be unable to resolve the TLSRPT record, therefore these types of reports may be rare.
+* `dane-required`: This indicates that the sending system is configured to require DANE TLSA records for all the MX hosts of the destination domain, but no DNSSEC-validated TLSA records were present for the MX host that is the subject of the report.
+  Mandatory DANE for SMTP is described in section 6 of [@?RFC7672].
+  Such policies may be created by mutual agreement between two organizations that frequently exchange sensitive content via email.

 #### MTA-STS-specific Policy Failures